 We’ve all heard about the importance of thinking outside the box.
 After all, using the same ideas often can result in business stagnation, or even critical errors in judgment from the false analogy fallacy – believing that what worked in the past will solve a similar current problem or need.
 As adults, we’ve become socialized to rely more on the facts than your imagination.
 However, experts believe that it's time for this way of thinking to stop.

 It's wise to use the power of your imagination to generate new ideas.
 In all likelihood, the company you work for was founded because of a single creative thought.
 If you're spending 40 or more hours a week at your job, you probably have many original ideas for making things run more smoothly or creatively.
 Instead of keeping those ideas to yourself, present them to others.
-It could take only one of these ideas to propel your career to the next level.
+For example, if you have an idea on how integration of a software program or methodology could help produce better results, even if they are just casual thoughts, it would never hurt to share them with others, especially any superiors.

 There are several skills that you can refine in small, yet consistent ways to take your career to the next level.
 While it will require effort to implement them and discipline to stay the course, the energy you put in to creating more value and impact to become a better organizational asset will pay off.
 Consider combining the previously mentioned skills to amaze your colleagues and clients.